 Payment gateway lock-in

-This has led to multiple disadvantages for SME trying to withdraw their monthly revenue.
-Just try to search for the phrase ‘shopify holding my payment’ and see for yourself why people are facing away from eCommerce with Shopify.
+This has led to multiple disadvantages for SMEs trying to withdraw their monthly revenue.
+Just try to search for the phrase ‘Shopify holding my payment’ and see for yourself why people are facing away from eCommerce with Shopify.

 No product category levels